-Having identified where your organisation is at in relation to digital development through the audit, the next step of the AmbITion process is to think about where you would like to be, what you would like to achieve, and to diagnose what IT and digital developments you will need to implement to get to where you want to be.
-Like the audit, the diagnostic stage is best done as a full team to ensure that cross-departmental and strategic factors can be considered.
+Having identified where your organisation is at now through the audit, the next step of The AmbITion Approach digital transformation journey is to think about where you would like to be, what you would like to achieve, and to diagnose what IT and digital developments you will need to implement to get to where you want to be.
+Like the audit, the diagnostic stage is best done with representation from your full team to ensure that cross-departmental factors can be considered.

-This diagnostic stage works really well as a 1/2 day brainstorming session, starting with a presentation of existing good practice from the cultural and creative sectors.
-You could invite members of your board, or any collaborator (artist? web developer?) you already work with who might bring an interesting perspective.
+This diagnostic stage works really well as a 1/2 day brainstorming session, starting with the presentation of existing good digital transformation practice from your competitors or collaborators.
+You could invite members of your board, or any digital subcontracts (e.g. your digital agency) you already work with who might bring an interesting perspective.
 Beware: this session could change the future of your organisation!

 Watch the case study video of AmbITion organisation Writers' Centre Norwich (or read their story) - their organisation ended up changing so much they transformed!

 Understand the Digital Opportunity

 1. Remind everyone of the headlines from the audit.
-Everyone should be on the same page in terms of recognising that digital developments could improve things.
+Everyone should be on the same page in terms of recognising that digital transformation could improve things.
 What they don’t know yet is what and how.

-2. Create a presentation of existing good practice in digital development to share with colleagues: look at what other enterprises, similar to yours, have done with digital technologies around the following topics:
+2. Create a presentation of existing good practice in digital transformation to share with colleagues: look at what other enterprises, similar to yours, have done with digital technologies around the following topics:

-- Product development (new digital only products? new hybrid analogue and digital products?)
+- Product/service/experience development (new digital only products? new hybrid analogue and digital product experiments?)

 - Organisational development (new operational efficiencies?
 CO2 savings? better data collection processes? joined-up IT/cloud systems?
 Data turned into new assets?)

-- Customer development (easier online sales? new online channels/social media channels? new digital opportunities for participation, engagement, dialogue, co-creation?)
+- Customer development (easier online sales? new online channels/social media channels? new digital networks for harnessing participation, engagement, dialogue, co-creation?)